-The facilities provided for the events should not dominate the everyday use, so roads and parking areas should reflect their infrequent use, by being gravel or in some cases left as flat grassy areas for overflow parking.
+The facilities provided for the events should not dominate the everyday use, so roads should reflect their infrequent use, by being gravel and most parking and RV camping spaces left as flat grassy areas.
 We are not proposing permanent toilets or showers for the Events days, but rather suggest flat gravel or concrete pads be provided for porta-loo and porta-shower units to be located on site during those events.

-new permanent structures
+New permanent structures

-demolish existing
+Demolish existing